Share with your community on LinkedIn now:

 CO?

-means offsetting the carbon dioxide emissions caused by human activities through measures that remove or save a corresponding amount of CO?
+offset means offsetting the carbon dioxide emissions caused by human activities through measures that remove or save a corresponding amount of CO?

 from the atmosphere.